aframevr/aframe/docs/primitives/a-sphere.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The sphere primitive creates a spherical or polyhedron shapes.
-It wraps an entity that prescribes the [geometry component](../components/geometry.md) with its geometric primitive set to `sphere`.
+The sphere primitive creates a sphere, polyhedron shape or an abstract shape using the [geometry component] with type set to `sphere`.

 ## Example